 Knowing the work habits and career goals of both generations give business and HR managers the required data to strategize how to better entice, retain, and reward each generation appropriately.

 List of Millennial Work Habits and Career Goals

 - Prefer flexible time schedules.
 They can work even more hours if it’s flexible.

 - Prefer flexible work locations – they get more things done from home.

 - Extremely adaptable and can handle almost any sort of workload and work pressure.

 - Work is something they prefer to do to enhance their life (i.e., work is not their life).
 They work to earn holidays, sabbaticals, and more time spent with family than to gain a sense of purpose in life.

 - Millennials often change jobs and career paths multiple times during their work life.

 - They prefer to do one job at a time then move onto the next task.

-- They love the idea of having a career, one in which they can progress in, but it should allow them all the digital benefits they love.
+- They love the idea of having a career, one in which they can progress, but it should allow them all the digital benefits they love.
 Namely, remote working, digital communication, and flexible timings.

 - Having grown up in an era where starting a business was never easier, managers need to offer Millennials the flexibility and technology they need to retain them for the long haul.